-The exhibition, which can be accessed from the Internal courtyard of the Mole Vanvitelliana, occupies 1500 square metres over two floors and displays more than 150 works.
-The current spaces are final, the exhibition layout is temporary.
+The exhibition, which can be accessed from the Internal courtyard of the Mole Vanvitelliana, occupies 1500 square metres over two floors and displays more than 200 works.

 Next there is the Medieval section with examples of the Romanesque and Gothic styles, then the Renaissance area where models of Florence Cathedral and St Peter’s Basilica in Rome provide the setting for, among others, the mighty works of Michelangelo: the Pietà from St Peter’s, the Rondanini Pietà, the Pitti Tondo and the Taddei Tondo, Moses, David and still more.

 The upstairs area contains our original contemporary sculptures by Italian and international artists working in the figurative and Arte Informale styles, including Giorgio De Chirico, Pietro Consagra, Arturo Martini, Marino Marini, Arnaldo Pomodoro, Valeriano Trubbiani, Edgardo Mannucci, Umberto Mastroianni, André Barelier, Alik Cavaliere, Pierre Carron, Pietro Annigoni, Francesco Messina, Vittorio Morelli, Floriano Bodini, Rosario Ruggiero, Sanzio Blasi, Loreno Sguanci, Giuliano Vangi, Bruno Ceccobelli, Girolamo Ciulla, Walter Valentini, Tiziana Felicioni, Roberto Papini, Sergio Zanni, Aron Demetz, Paolo Annibali, Felice Tagliaferri.

 All the exhibits can be explored and enjoyed through touch.
 Descriptions are available in Braille and in large print and there are mobile platforms with stairs for exploring the tallest sculptures.